 This is all despite the inherent contradiction of the study cautioning ‘that reliable depression surveys don’t even exist for some low-income countries — a common issue with global studies — forcing the researchers to come up with their own estimates based on statistical regression models.’
 This sentiment had been numerously repeated and is even mirrored in the World Health Organisation’s (WHO) last review of the African continent.
 Conducted through the distorted lens of the Western theoretical framework of diagnosing mental ill health; the review was reduced to ‘estimates’, adding it is ‘difficult to get a clear picture as data collection was patchy’.

-Professor Ndetei, a mental health expert working in Kenya, and founder of the African Mental Health Foundation delivered a key message during his talk at the University of California, Berkeley on October 18th (2012); commenting ‘All indicators from the available epidemiological data suggest that the patterns and prevalence of mental disorders in Africa are similar to those found in High Income Countries (HIC) such as the USA, but that is as far as the similarities go.’
+Professor David Ndetei, a mental health expert working in Kenya, and founder of the African Mental Health Foundation delivered a key message during a talk at the University of California, Berkeley on October 18th, 2012.
+Commenting ‘All indicators from the available epidemiological data suggest that the patterns and prevalence of mental disorders in Africa are similar to those found in High Income Countries (HIC) such as the USA, but that is as far as the similarities go.’

 According to Emmanuel Akyeampong, a Professor of History at Harvard University, ‘several African countries, including Nigeria, Sudan, Senegal, and Ghana, have had strong psychiatric traditions beginning in the 1950s.’
 Yet the only thing this study, article and map is indicative of is a horrifying symptom.
 The imposition and seemingly impervious arrogance of the Western understanding and classification of mental illness.
 A psychiatric imperialism that is being exported around the world discounting entirely: country of birth, ethnicity, culture, context, language, personality, childhood or any meaningful ethnographic considerations.
 In alignment with this homogenised perspective, the mind will continue to be reduced to an object — merely consistent of component parts — as drug companies and the market persist with its commodification.
 With a DSM under one arm, this model left unchallenged will move freely between countries, advertising the remedies for this ‘chemical imbalance’, to only then sell you solution.

-For a healthcare system that has been designed to help people, it is clear that it can only function if the human is sterilised and removed.
+For a healthcare system that has been designed to help people, it is clear that it can only function if the human is sterilized and removed.